dracos/tweet2voice/README.md

 $ python -u tweet2voice.py

-PyPi's version of tweepy is working okay, but latest on github appears to have a bug in its streaming support (a number of issues/pull requests give fixes).
+I'm using a fork of tweepy that fixes a streaming bug in it.